thingybase/server/app/content/pages/projects/deep-freezer-inventory.html.md

 ## How to do it

 You already have a deep dreezer plugged in and probably full of food.
-Ideally you're reusing old food containers, like cottage cheese or large yougurt containers, to reduce plastic waste.
+Ideally you're storing your food in old food containers, like cottage cheese or large yougurt containers, to reduce plastic waste.
 Make sure your [thermal label printer](/help/printers) is plugged in and working on your network; you'll be printing labels with it from your phone or computer.

 Alright, lets get to it.

 ### Create "Deep freezer" in Thingybase

 First, find or create the room in your [Thingybase account items](/launch/items) where your deep freezer is located.
 Click `+ Add item`, enter the name "Deep freezer", and check the `Allow items to be contained within this item` checkbox.
 Next click `Create item`, which saves it to your account.
-If you want, click `More...`, `Change icon` and select the freezer so it stands out a bit more.
+If you want, click `More...`, `Change icon` and select the freezer icon so it stands out a bit more.

 ### Add items to the deep freezer